Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Introduction

 \subsection{Contributions}

+Our main contributions are the description and implementation of a physics-informed GP framework for reconstruction of flows past an aerodynamic profile that integrates multiple physics-constraining techniques simultaneously.
+In particular, we choose a general constraining method for the profile slip condition that modifies any GP with a continuous base covariance kernel to satisfy a linear scalar condition on arbitrary compact sets.
+We develop an adapted version compatible with GP derivatives needed for velocity and vorticity reconstructions.
+Furthermore, we outline and implement a numerical method for performing flow reconstructions under non-trivial geometries, such as a NACA airfoil.
+The combination of these elements and their general applicability are the main novelties of our work, which are absent in other boundary-constraining methods with more restrictive constructive approaches.

-To achieve this, we use a Gaussian process (GP) framework by defining \emph{a priori} distributions of the physical fields, and imposing incompressibility and profile boundary conditions to them.
-This is done by modelling the scalar stream function of the fluid flow as a boundary-constrained GP, so that its velocity counterpart is a physics-informed prior that already fulfills the foregoing conditions in a continuous sense at all positions.
-The approach we use is based on a spectral projection of a prescribed GP onto a localized compact set, as derived in \cite{Gauthier2012}.
-By this means, the physical conditions are imposed over a continuous set rather than discretely at specific observation points.
+To achieve this, we firstly describe in a general context the spectral GP constraining method (initially developed in \cite{Gauthier2012}).
+This presentation is intended such that the proposed approach can be used in other engineering applications involving boundary constraints under general geometries.
+We also describe a numerical method for solving the associated eigenvalue problem, which is parameterized by a probability measure defined on the compact set.
+We study two choices for the definition of this measure.
+Next, we define our GP modelling framework by imposing incompressibility and a slip condition on the profile boundary to \emph{a priori} distributions of the physical fields.
+This is done by modelling the scalar stream function of the fluid flow as a boundary-constrained GP (BCGP), so that its velocity counterpart is a physics-informed prior that already fulfills the foregoing conditions in a continuous sense at all positions.
+Namely, these constraints are imposed over a continuous set rather than discretely at specific observation points.
 Ultimately, these defined priors can be used in Gaussian process regression (GPR) based on pointwise observations of the fluid flow fields.
-This procedure is a relevant meshfree approach describing the fluid dynamics that can be directly merged within Lagrangian-based estimates \cite{Owhadi2023}.
-Moreover, it is general enough since it is presented without restrictions on the geometry of the localized compact set that may correspond to the profile boundary in the applications.
-Additionally, an important aspect of using GP for the reconstruction of velocity and vorticity fields is the fact that we do not need to solve a pressure equation in order to get estimates of these fields.
+The main advantage of this approach is that there is no need to save some part of the budget of the design of experiments for the inclusion of the physical constraints as observations since they are already included in the \textit{a priori} distributions.
+Furthermore, this procedure is a relevant mesh-free approach describing the fluid dynamics that can be directly merged within Lagrangian-based estimates \cite{Owhadi2023}.
+This framework can prevent wrong predictions of Lagrangian particles moving inside the aerodynamic profile, which may occur when using discrete observations of the boundary condition instead.
+Moreover, an important aspect of using GPs for the reconstruction of velocity and vorticity fields is the fact that we do not need to solve a pressure equation in order to get estimates of these fields.